CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 # Opencore-EFI-for-Steam-Deck

 This project is for using [Opencore](https://dortania.github.io/OpenCore-Install-Guide/) to run MacOS on the Valve Steam Deck.
+This is not to give you a free EFI, but to help you built your own.

 The MacOS versions that I will be targeting are Catalina (10.15) and Big Sur (11).
 The project can be found [here](https://github.com/CodeRuner5235/Opencore-EFI-for-Steam-Deck/)